Your browser is out of date!

 • Many NYCHA properties are located in areas at risk to flood hazard—either coastal flood or stormwater flood, or both–which should be mitigated with appropriate flood protection measures.
 Determining the appropriate and most effective flood mitigation measures will require a risk exposure assessment, coordination with the applicable federal, state and city regulations and guidelines, and collaboration with NYCHA.

-• Projects in this scope area are required to comply with federal, state, and city-led guidance as part of the environmental review process to ensure that flood mitigation is considered as early in the project process as applicable.
+• Work scopes in this area are required to comply with federal, state, and city-led guidance as part of the environmental review process to ensure that flood mitigation is considered as early in the project process as applicable.

 Baseline